aspose-imaging/aspose-imaging-reference-tutorials/content/english/net/advanced-drawing/draw-using-graphics/_index.md

 You should have a basic understanding of C# programming.

-## Import Packages
+## Import Namespaces

-To get started with creating images in Aspose.Imaging for .NET, you need to import the necessary packages.
+To get started with creating images in Aspose.Imaging for .NET, you need to import the necessary Namespaces.
 Here's how you can do that:

 ### Step 1: Add Aspose.Imaging Namespace